calmm-js/partial.lenses/README.md

-With partial lenses you can robustly compose a path lens from prop lenses [`L.compose(L.prop(p0), ...ps.map(L.prop))`](#L-compose) or just use the shorthand notation `[p0, ...ps]`.
+With partial lenses you can robustly compose a path lens from prop lenses [`L.compose(L.prop(p0), ...ps.map(L.prop))`](#L-compose) or just use the shorthand notation [`[p0, ...ps]`](#L-compose).
 In JavaScript, missing (and mismatching) data can be mapped to `undefined`, which is what partial lenses also do, because `undefined` is not a valid [JSON](http://json.org/) value.
 When a part of a data structure is missing, an attempt to view it returns `undefined`.
 When a part is missing, setting it to a defined value inserts the new part.
 Setting an existing part to `undefined` removes it.

 ### Performance